Spitfire Audio BT Phobos – Into the Deep End

 BT Phobos is a polyconvolution synthesiser….and if like me at first you have no idea what that means, let me do my best to explain.
 Hopefully, this all makes sense – and yes, you will be tested on this later.

-If you have an understanding of the very basics with convolution reverbs, you’ll know someone sets up a microphone in a nice environment, say a church, and records a sharp sound, usually a starters pistol, sine wave sweep or such thing.
-Then the pistol shot is removed from the beginning of the recording and the remaining ambiance tail is fed into a convolution sampler which is then applied to a target sound, for instance, your vocalist – and hey presto, they sound as if they were standing in the environment where the gun was fired.
-Advanced stuff 15 years ago, but now pretty much standard affair in most modern digital studio setups.
+If you have an understanding of the very basics with convolution reverbs, you’ll know someone sets up a microphone in a nice environment, say a church, and records a sharp sound, usually a starter’s pistol, sine wave sweep or such thing.
+Then the pistol shot is removed from the beginning of the recording and the remaining ambient tail is fed into a convolution sampler which is then applied to a target sound, for instance, your vocalist – and hey presto, they sound as if they were standing in the environment where the gun was fired.
+It was advanced stuff 15 years ago, but now pretty much a standard affair in most modern digital studios.

 In a very simplistic nutshell, BT Phobos is doing this, only replacing the starter’s pistol with a pre-recorded sample.

-The ‘nice environment’ is defined within the instrument as small, medium or large, and instead of a starter’s pistol, both the convolution source and destination samples can be chosen from a huge collection of weird and wonderful samples.
-Everything from synth pulses, pads, atmospheres through to rhythmic loops and drum grooves.
+The ‘nice environment’, church or whatever location you would have traditionally used is defined within the instrument as small, medium or large, and instead of a starter’s pistol, both the convolution source and destination samples can be chosen from a huge collection of weird and wonderful samples.
+Everything from synth pulses, pads, and atmospheres through to rhythmic loops and drum grooves.

 All elements for both source and destination have simple synthesis controls – ADSR envelope, highpass, pitch controls, LFO, gates, MIDI CC and all manner of manipulation effects.
 Further adding to the experimental approach of the instrument are two sample or parameter randomizers, and a full keyboard editor to assign key ranges for both source and convolution output.